 OHE emails estimated awards to students after applications are reviewed and follows up with final awards after the Minnesota legislative session has ended.
-Students are informed that the amount of

-MSG will vary based on their enrollment level.
+Students are informed that the amount of MSG will vary based on their enrollment level.
+OHE generates a certification roster for each institution with eligible students, institutions are then required to verify enrollment level and eligibility before funds can be sent.
 Funds are sent to each campus after the end of the add/drop period to minimize the need for adjustments.